 Whom shall he teach knowledge? and whom shall he make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.
 For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little.
 (Isaiah 28:9-10)

-According to Scriptures it is imperative that one set their mind to understand Yahweh’s plan for mankind while being humble.
-In other words, one must have the proper mindset toward attaining the proper understanding of Yahweh’s truth.
+According to Scriptures, it is imperative that one set their mind to understanding Yahweh’s plan for mankind while being humble.
+In other words, one must have the right mindset to understand Yahweh’s truth properly.

 One must be humble and recognize that truth does not come from within one’s own self.
 Truth can only come from outside a person.
 This means that truth can only come from Yahweh.

-In addition, one must utilize all of Scriptures as they search for the truth of Yahweh.
-Many times, the evidence will not be found in any one particular place within Scriptures as stated in Isaiah.
+In addition, one must utilize all Scriptures as one searches for the truth of Yahweh.
+As stated in Isaiah, the evidence will often not be found in any one particular place within Scriptures.

-With this correct approach to finding Yahweh’s truth in hand, the question is then prompted, What is the legal mechanism which is connected with the death of Yahushua the messiah and the shedding of his blood whereby mankind can achieve salvation and eternal life?
+With this correct approach to finding Yahweh’s truth, the question is then prompted: What is the legal mechanism connected with the death of Yahushua the messiah, and the shedding of his blood whereby mankind can achieve salvation and eternal life?

-Because the preexistent Yahushua authored this will, the death of the author or testator is mandated; otherwise, the promise of an inheritance is without any substantive value.
-By becoming the fleshly seed of Abraham, Yahushua also became a designated heir in his own will.
+Because the preexistent Yahushua authored this Will, the death of the author or testator is mandated; otherwise, the promise of an inheritance is without any substantive value.
+By becoming the fleshly seed of Abraham, Yahushua also became a designated heir of his own Will.

 All those coming under grace and having trust (faith)1 in the messiah are likewise heirs to this Eternal Inheritance if, as with Abraham and Yahushua, they abide by its conditions.
 Proof that we are subject to the conditions of the inheritance begins with the evidence that we are heirs under grace.

-Those being saved under grace are heirs of the promises given in a conditional will.
-We first recognize the existence of this will by the innumerable references to the fact that we shall be heirs of a promised inheritance of eternal life and of the kingdom of Yahweh.
+Those being saved under grace are heirs of the promises given in a conditional Will.
+We first recognize the existence of this Will by the innumerable references to the fact that we shall be heirs of a promised inheritance of eternal life and the kingdom of Yahweh.